tendermint/tools/tm-monitor/monitor-ui/README.md

 ## Change Watched Node

 In `./src/store/modules/blockchain.js` and `./src/store/modules/validators.js`, change the `let url = ` line to the Tendermint RPC of your choice.

+## Run the built version locally

+1. Extract the zip
+2. Enter the folder in your terminal
+3. Run `python -m SimpleHTTPServer 8000`
+4. Visit `localhost:8000` in your browser
+5. Done!